-Word came from Talent, Oregon, that E. E. Mofflt has purchased lots and intends building a house at once.
-It looks as if they intend to stay there.
+Word came from Talent, Oregon, that E. E. Moffit has purchased lots and intends building a house at once.
+It looks as if they intend to stay there, "

 Miss Jennie Alton spent a few days at Williamsburg.

 J. A. Shrader and family took dinner at the S. H. Huntsberger homo.
-Also J. D. Yoders' at S. C. Berrys', Santa Claus visited Tucker school have been visiting in these parts a week or ten days, returned home Saturday.
-Roy, Millico was not ablos to fill his appointment at Champion Hill Sunday.
-Uncle Jim Miller and wife are real sick.
+Also J. D. Yoders' at S. C. Berrys'.
+Santa Claus visited Tucker school or ten days, returned home Saturday, Rov.
+Millico was not abloato fill his appointment at Champion Hill Sunday, Uncle Jim Miller and wife are real sick.
 It looks as if they would have to stay in the house most of the winter.
-Eddic Rowe who suffered from a severe attack of appendicitis and was at the hospital in Cedar Rapids for a wook is at home again.
-ITo is doing as well as could be expected.

 Thursday.
-Hattie McIntire and Cora Hull, who
+Hattie McIntire and Cora Hull, who have been visiting in these parts a week